Pseudosphere: Hyperboloid

-Relation to solutions to the Sine-Gordon equation
+Relation to solutions to the sine-Gordon equation

-Pseudospherical surfaces can be constructed from solutions to the Sine-Gordon equation.
-A sketch proof starts with reparametrizing the tractroid with coordinates in which the Gauss–Codazzi equations can be rewritten as the Sine-Gordon equation.
+Pseudospherical surfaces can be constructed from solutions to the sine-Gordon equation.
+A sketch proof starts with reparametrizing the tractroid with coordinates in which the Gauss–Codazzi equations can be rewritten as the sine-Gordon equation.

+On a surface, at each point, draw a cross, pointing at the two directions of principal curvature.
+These crosses can be integrated into two families of curves, making up a coordinate system on the surface.
+Let the coordinate system be written as $(x, y)$.

+At each point on a pseudospherical surface there in general exists two asymptotic directions.
+Along them, the curvature is zero.
+Let the angle between the asymptotic directions be $\theta$.